Trauma-Informed Care

 Traumatic experiences come in many forms.
 Living through and coping with trauma involves instinctual survival reactions.
 Often over time, and outside of awareness, deep-rooted patterns of adaptation and coping form in an effort to function and meet the demands of daily life, despite ongoing distress and symptoms.
 While these patterns might be partly helpful, more so, they are limiting.
 For example, the full range of emotion, behaviour, choice, problem solving, and adapting that might otherwise be available is now narrowed in an instinctual effort to maintain a vigilant focus on surviving and functioning.
 Over time these coping patterns can negatively affect quality of life in many ways.

-A Note About Somatically Informed Therapy
+A Note About Somatic Therapy

 Contact